-The Company's total assets increased from \$238.9 billion at fiscal year end 1996 to \$270.0 billion at May 31, 1997, primarily reflecting growth in financial instruments owned, resale agreements, securities borrowed and customer receivables.
+The Company's total assets increased from \$238.9 billion at fiscal year end 1996 to \$282.5 billion at August 31, 1997, primarily reflecting growth in financial instruments owned, resale agreements and securities borrowed.
 A substantial portion of the Company's total assets consists of highly liquid marketable securities and short-term receivables arising principally from securities transactions.
 The highly liquid nature of these assets provides the Company with flexibility in financing and managing its business.

-The Company's senior management and Finance and Risk Committee, which includes senior officers from each of the major capital commitment areas, among other things, establishes the overall funding and capital policies of the Company, reviews the Company's performance relative to these policies, allocates capital among business activities of the Company, monitors the availability of sources of financing, reviews the foreign exchange risk of the Company, and oversees the liquidity and interest rate sensitivity of the Company's asset and liability position.
-The primary goal of the Company's funding and liquidity activities is to ensure the stability of the Company's funding base and to provide adequate financing sources over a wide range of potential credit ratings and market environments.
+The Company's senior management and Finance and Risk Committee, which includes senior officers from each of the major capital commitment areas, among other things, establishes the overall funding and capital policies of the Company, reviews the Company's performance relative to these policies, monitors the availability of sources of financing, reviews the foreign exchange risk of the Company, and oversees the liquidity and interest rate sensitivity of the Company's asset and liability position.
+The primary goal of the Company's funding and liquidity activities is to ensure adequate financing over a wide range of potential credit ratings and market environments.

 The Company views return on equity to be an important measure of its performance, in the context of both the particular business environment in which the Company is operating as well as its peer group's results.
 In this regard, the Company actively manages its consolidated capital position based upon, among other things, business opportunities, capital availability and rates of return together with internal capital policies, regulatory requirements and rating agency guidelines and therefore may, in the future, expand or contract its capital base to address the changing needs of its businesses.
-The Company has also returned internally generated equity capital which is in excess of the needs of its businesses through common stock repurchases and dividends.
+In the past, the Company had also returned internally generated equity capital which was in excess of the needs of its businesses through common stock repurchases and dividends.

 The Company funds its balance sheet on a global basis.
-The Company's funding for its Securities segment is raised through diverse sources.
+The Company's funding for its Securities and Asset Management Segment is raised through diverse sources.
 These include the Company's capital, including equity and long-term debt; medium-term notes; internally generated funds; repurchase agreements; U.S., Canadian, French and Euro commercial paper; letters of credit; unsecured bond borrows; German Schuldschein loans; securities lending; buy/sell agreements; municipal re-investments; master notes; and committed and uncommitted lines of credit.
-Repurchase transactions and a portion of the Company's bank borrowings are made on a collateralized basis and therefore provide a more stable source of funding than short-term unsecured borrowings.
+Repurchase transactions, securities lending and a portion of the Company's bank borrowings are made on a collateralized basis and therefore provide a more stable source of funding than short-term unsecured borrowings.